tmkneiske/pandapipes-homepage/_pages/contact.md

            newest core team member he caught up very fast and is now sitting in the drivers seat to push the pandapipes development."
   - name: "Tanja Kneiske"
-    affiliation: "Fraunhofer IEG"
+    affiliation: "Fraunhofer IEG/TU Berlin"
     nickname: Tanja
     email: tanja.kneiske@ieg.fraunhofer.de
     image: "/images/contact/Kneiske.jpg"
-    text: "was the initiator of the pandapipes project and brought the idea to life through her team.
+    text: "is the initiator of the pandapipes project and brought the idea to life through her team.
 She is now the coordinator of the pandapipes development."
 ---
 <p></p>